 Snowflakes are made up of tiny frozen crystals.
 Usually a snowflake is formed of about 200 of these ice crystals.
 Snowflakes have six sides.
 There’s a famous saying that goes, ‘no two snowflakes are the same’.
 As snowflakes fall to the ground, they will each take their own unique journey, and that journey will determine what they look like.
 For example, they will look different depending how quickly they fall or whether they get caught in a blustery wind.
 So when each one lands it will look different.
 But are they each completely unique to the human eye?
 Probably not.

 We’re not too sure exactly who built the first snowman, but it’s been a fun snowy activity for hundreds and hundreds of years.
-Bob Eckstein wrote a book called ‘The History of the Snowman’ and explored the history of snowman building.
-The earliest documentation he found was of an illustration of a snowman from a book written in 1380.
+Bob Eckstein wrote a book called ‘The History of the Snowman’ and explored facts about snowman building.
+The earliest documentation he found was of an illustration of a snowman from a book written in 1380!

-The biggest snow-person ever created was just over 122 feet tall, in America.
+The biggest snowman ever created was just over 122 feet tall, in America.
 They called the snow-woman Olympia Snowe.

 So what on earth do you do when the whole town is covered in snow?
 You have some fun!